wp-plugins/jp-user-registration-blacklist/readme.txt

 == Screenshots ==

+1. #6/19/2014: Spammer, caught live!#
+2. #I don't think "Tanesha Kessler" lives in Romania#
+3. #BLOCK the whole network#
-1. This is what the user sees during registration.
+4. This is what the user sees during registration.
 Note the math problem in line 3.
-2. This is what the user sees if registration fails.
+5. This is what the user sees if registration fails.
 Note that the red text in the upper-left is NOT displayed
-3. Once successfully registered, the user's IP address appears in the website field.
+6. Once successfully registered, the user's IP address appears in the website field.
 Note that the red text is NOT displayed.
-4. Admin options screen
+7. Admin options screen
-5. Spammer, caught live!
-6. I don't think "Takesha Kessler" lives in Romania
-7. BLOCK the whole network

 == Changelog ==